 STRAWBERRY PANNA COTTA FILLING

 - In a small bowl, sprinkle gelatin over water and mix to incorporate.
-Set aside to bloom for 3-5 minutes.
+Set aside to bloom for 3-5 minutes.1 tablespoon unflavored gelatin, powdered (see ingredient notes for sheet gelatin), 2 tablespoon cold water

 - Using a blender, stick blender or food processor, blend the berries and milk until the strawberries are pureed.
 Strain mixture through a very fine strainer into a bowl.
-If needed, press on the mixture in the strainer with the back of a spoon to release as much liquid as possible.
 Set aside.
+If needed, press on the mixture in the strainer with the back of a spoon to release as much liquid as possible.½ lb (226g) strawberries, hulled and chopped, ½ cup (125mL) whole milk

 POACHED RHUBARB

-- When cool, use an offset spatula or pancake flipper to transfer rhubarb (piece by piece) to the top of the chilled tart.
+- Once cool, use an offset spatula or pancake flipper to transfer rhubarb pieces to the top of the chilled tart.
 Work carefully - the poached rhubarb is delicate.
-Save the additional rhubarb syrup to spoon onto individual slices of the tart, or to add to drinks.
+Reserve the additional rhubarb syrup to spoon onto individual slices of the tart, or to add to drinks.

 I made this tart and not only is it beautiful to look at it was amazing.
 My family has definitely requested it be put into regular rotation.